List of outdoor ice hockey games: History

 In the early history of hockey, games were played outdoors on rivers, lakes, and other naturally occurring ice surfaces.
-In fact, the first indoor game, held in 1875, was a novelty at the time, yet after that the game moved inside.
+The first indoor game, held in 1875, was a novelty at the time, and after that the game moved inside.
 While the first Olympic hockey tournament, held in 1920, was played indoors, games at the first Winter Olympics in 1924 were the first of several such tournaments to be played outdoors.
-Games at the World Championships were occasionally played outdoors, including the 1957 gold medal game between the Soviet Union and Sweden at the Lenin Stadium in Moscow.
+Games at the World Championships were occasionally played outdoors, including the final game in 1957 between the Soviet Union and Sweden at the Lenin Stadium in Moscow.
 The attendance at that game was approximately 55,000, a number that stood as a record for more than 40 years.
 In 1954, the Detroit Red Wings of the National Hockey League (NHL) played an exhibition game on an outdoor ice surface against the inmates of Michigan's Marquette Branch Prison.

 While the New York Rangers and the Los Angeles Kings played an NHL exhibition game in 1991 outside Caesars Palace in Las Vegas, the modern trend for outdoor competition began in 2001.
 That year, Michigan State University and the University of Michigan played to a 3–3 tie in an outdoor game known as the Cold War before 74,554 fans.
 The game was held at Michigan State's Spartan Stadium, with the hockey rink set up in the middle of the football field.

 The NHL's first regular season outdoor game ensued: the 2003 Heritage Classic, hosted by the Edmonton Oilers, who lost by a 4–3 score to the Montreal Canadiens.
 Though the game was played in frigid temperatures that went as low as -19 °C, it drew over 57,000 fans and was hailed as a success.
 The league followed it up in 2008 when it inaugurated the NHL Winter Classic as an annual event to be held on New Year's Day.
 The 2008 NHL Winter Classic, held in Buffalo, set an NHL attendance record of 71,217.
 The 2014 NHL Winter Classic, held at Michigan Stadium in Ann Arbor, Michigan, set a new NHL attendance record of 105,491.
 In 2011, for the first time the NHL hosted two outdoor games, the Winter Classic in Pittsburgh, and the Heritage Classic in Calgary.